nordic-institute/X-Road/doc/terms_x-road_docs.md

 - Participant Identifier
 - Agent Code

+In X-Road context, a Participant Agent Identifier replaces the concept previously known as a Security Server Identifier.

 #### Agent Code

 A code uniquely identifying a Participant Agent under a specific Participant.

+In X-Road context, an Agent Code  replaces the concept previously known as a Security Server Code.

 ## 8 Technical Terms